alex-dubrouski/java-test/README.md

 ## Prerequisites

-Running this benchmark requires Java 11/12 as I used EpsilonGC to avoid possible GC overhead
+Running this benchmark requires Java 12 as I used EpsilonGC to avoid possible GC overhead (ShenandoahGC for some tests, please visit https://adoptopenjdk.net to download JDK12 with ShenandoahGC)

 ## Test results
 I ran these tests couple of times on my MacBook Pro 2015 [Core i7 2.2GHz, 16GB RAM]